 Languages include Arabic, Chinese, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, and Swedish.
-Please note that if you do English to Spanish translation, there may or may not be work available.
-I was reading through their FAQ and I saw where someone mentioned that that language pair was not available and they said they had temporarily turned off testing for English-Spanish because they already had enough translators in that department.
+Please note that if you do English to Spanish translation, there may or may not be work available due to the plentiful number of people who are English/Spanish bilingual.

 What kinds of texts do you translate?

 A lot of the texts are very short — emails, short articles, blog posts, stuff on Twitter, etc., but there are occasionally longer texts to translate.

 MyGengo claims to have a very low one percent rejection rate from their clients, so rejections are rare.
 If you receive a rejection, Gengo's quality control team double checks your work.

 If they think it wasn't, they will ask the client to either allow you to make some corrections or approve the translation as is.